-Use fieldwork to observe, measure record and present the human and
+Use fieldwork to observe, measure record and present the human and physical features Use maps, globes and digital mapping to locate places

 We teach our children to be aspirational and hope that our geography lessons enable our pupils to be ready for our modern world.
 Digi maps is one of the many tools we use to develop the skill of map reading, alongside the use of physical resources as we value the significance and importance of reading a map in equal balance.
 We also aim to provide a stimulus for children's learning by using a display of world clocks, which show the different times of different countries so the children can make instant comparisons.
-Furthermore, we set a school target of running to different locations alongside our Daily Mile.
+Furthermore, we set a school target of running to different locations around the world to coincide with our Daily Mile incentive.